-Standard Generalized Markup Language (SGML): An informal industry standard for open systems document management which specifies the data encoding of a document's format and content.
+Standard Generalized Markup Language (SGML): An informal industry standard for open systems document management that specifies the data encoding of a document's format and content.
+Has been virtually replaced by XML.

 Status Bar: A bar at the bottom of a window that is used to indicate the status of a task.
 For example, when an email message is sent, the status bar will fill with dots indicating that a message is being sent.